 Do not use floating-point coprocessor instructions.
 Implement floating-point calculations using library calls instead.

-floating-point operations, it is likely to suffer a link-time
+-mno-floataccidentally contains floating-point operations, it is likely to suffer a link-time or run-time failure.

 Assume that the floating-point coprocessor only supports single-precision operations.